EBNull/kodicast/README.md

 Chromecast-like devices, and implements the YouTube app.
 It proxies YouTube commands from mobile app to Kodi YouTube plugin.

+## Fork

+This repository is a fork of [https://github.com/sargo/kodicast](https://github.com/sargo/kodicast).
+Everything in this README, except this section, was written by [sargo](https://github.com/sargo).

+I don't intend to maintain this beyond what works for me, but feel free to contribute if you'd like.

+### Changes from upstream

+Nothing.
+But there is a [release](https://github.com/EBNull/kodicast/releases).

 ## Kodi configuration

 Turn on JSON-RPC (TCP transport) by enabling "Allow remote control from applications